nicolasgou/nicolasgou/README.md

-- 👋 Hi, I’m @nicolasgou (Nicolas Goulart Silva), Electrical Engineer with solid experience in computing and systems engineering.
-Specialization in systems architecture (design of products, platforms and services) and Artificial Intelligence systems.
+# Nicolas Goulart Silva - Electrical and Computing Engineer, and AI Enthusiast 👨‍💻

+Welcome to my GitHub profile!
+I'm Nicolas Goulart Silva, an Electrical and Computing Engineer passionate about systems engineering, and artificial intelligence.
+Currently, I'm serving as an Associate Researcher at FAPESP, where I lead technical-scientific research and develop innovative solutions for process and manufacturing industries.

+## 🔧 Technical Expertise

+- **Systems Architecture:** Specialized in designing products, platforms, and services.
-- I'm currently working as Associate Researcher by FAPESP - Foundation for Research Support of the State of São Paulo (Brazil)- responsible for coordinating and carrying out technical-scientific research, developing solutions and technologies for process and manufacturing industries, modeling predictive algorithms for industrial software solutions and industrial process control systems - IA Machine Learning.
+- **Artificial Intelligence:** Expertise in developing predictive algorithms for industrial software solutions and process control systems using machine learning.

-- Technical coordination on topics related to Industry 4.0 and its subsets, such as: Industrial Digitization Solutions, Platforms based on Cloud Computing, Automation Systems, IT and TA convergence, Industrial IoT, IT industrial security and Artificial Intelligence systems.
+- **Industry 4.0:** Technical coordination in areas such as Industrial Digitization, Cloud Computing Platforms, Automation Systems, IT/TA convergence, Industrial IoT, IT industrial security, and more.

+## 🌍 Professional Background

-- Professional experience in the field of control systems engineering, working with industrial process automation with a focus on SCADA and PLC software.
+- With a strong foundation in control systems engineering, I've focused on industrial process automation, specializing in SCADA and PLC software.

-- Experience with Power Systems providing solutions in software engineering focused on energy management systems: Supervision and Control, Generation, Transmission and Distribution (SCADA / EMS / DMS).
-Participation in several Brazil/LATAM projects in close collaboration with customers.

-- 👀 I’m interested in
+- **ESP32 Embedded System:** Currently working with ESP32 predictive maintenance solutions for process and manufacturing industries.
+- My experience extends to Power Systems, contributing to energy management solutions in various projects across Brazil and LATAM.

+## 🚀 What I'm Currently Up To

-- 🌱 I’m currently learning C# Proagramming, Machine Learning, R Language, Optimization Algorithms, GeneticSharp
+- **Learning Journey:** Currently diving into C# Programming, Machine Learning, R Language, Optimization Algorithms, and GeneticSharp.

-- 💞️ I’m looking to collaborate on Projects of inovation

-- 📫 How to reach me: nicolas.gousil@outlook.com
+- **Collaboration:** I'm open to collaborating on innovative projects that align with my interests and expertise.

+## 📬 Let's Connect

+Feel free to reach out to me at nicolas.gousil@outlook.com for any inquiries, collaborations, or just to say hello!
+I'm always excited to connect with fellow enthusiasts and professionals.

+Thank you for visiting my GitHub profile! 🌟

 <!---
 nicolasgou/nicolasgou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.